Fior Liza Camilo

 Insurers that offer short-term car insurance will usually offer cover to people between the ages of 17 and 75, but some providers will exclude those under 25 so it’s important to shop around for temporary car insurance to ensure you find the right deal.

 Many insurers that offer temporary cover will require you to have held a full driving licence for at least six months.
 The more driving experience you have, however, the more quotes you’re likely to be able to choose from.
-That said, there are specialist providers out there that offer temporary car insurance to those with less experience or different licence types, and other providers that cover learner drivers.
+That said, there are specialist providers out there offering temporary car insurance to those with less experience or different licence types, and other providers that cover learner drivers.

-If you have points on your driving licence, previous motoring convictions or a history of several insurance claims, you might find it difficult to get temporary insurance cover, but it’s worth shopping around as some providers will be happy to cover you.
+If you have points on your driving licence, previous motoring convictions or a history of several insurance claims, you might find it difficult, or more expensive, to get temporary insurance cover, but it’s worth shopping around as some providers will be happy to cover you.

 Some insurers will allow you to take out short-term car insurance if you live abroad, but you may have to prove your permanent address and have been previously resident in the UK.
 You may also find there are age restrictions and some insurers will require you to have held a driving licence for at least 12 months.